-Your driver will check you in to your hotel and advise of restaurants for your first nights meal along the waterfront of Batemans Bay.
+Your driver will check you in to your hotel and advise of the best three waterfront restaurants for your first nights meal along the quiet seascape of Batemans Bay.

 Be greeted at your hotel by Region X guides, we load your cabin baggage into the van, and enjoy a transfer into the southern end of the park.
 With only your day packs (BYO or available for use from Region X) we commence the hike along forested trails along some incredible cliff top vantage points where wildlife viewing such as Whale watching is very special treat anytime from June – November.